 Krissy is the author of: The Parallel Process: Growing alongside your adolescent or young adult in treatment, published by Lantern Books, 2010.

 Krissy grew up outside of Boston, Massachusetts, and went to school in New Hampshire and Vermont.
-She lived in the West of 10 years working in adolescent programs, and now lives in Vermont with her husband and two daughters.
+She lived in the west for 10 years working in adolescent programs, and now lives in Vermont with her two daughters.

 Jodi was born and raised near the Sawtooth Mountain in Idaho where she and her family camped at the mountain lake with their horses for weeks at a time.
 This is where Jodi's love of the outdoors and of horses was developed.

-Jodi graduated from Boise State University in 2003 with he Bachelor's degree in Kinesiology K-12 and Health Education.
-Upon graduation, Jodi became a full time high school teacher for the next three years where she taught Strength and Conditioning, Health, Dance and Physical Education to high school students.
-Jodi received an email during the summer before her fourth year of teaching advertising a need for wilderness therapy guides for Second Nature Entrada and felt like this was a good fit for her due to her love of the outdoors and her passion for working with youth.
-Jodi and her husband both decided to work for Second Nature and made the long commute from Southern Idaho to Southern Utah for a year working as a wilderness guide for both Second Nature and Aspiro Adventures.
+Jodi graduated from Boise State University in 2003 with her Bachelor's degree in Kinesiology K-12 and Health Education.
+Upon graduation, Jodi became a full-time high school teacher for the next three years where she taught Strength and Conditioning, Health, Dance and Physical Education to high school students.
+Jodi received an email during the summer before her fourth year of teaching advertising a need for wilderness therapy guides for Entrada wilderness program and felt like this was a good fit for her due to her love of the outdoors and her passion for working with youth.
+Jodi and her husband both decided to work for Entrada (now Evoke Entrada) and made the long commute from Southern Idaho to Southern Utah for a year working as a wilderness guide for both Entrada and Aspiro Adventures.
 Jodi knew that she wanted to do more with this type of work and decided to pursue her master's degree.

 While working as a teacher, Jodi had already begun her Master's in PE Pedagogy and Exercise Science and so she finished this degree first while working as a developmental specialist and PSR coordinator for several mental health agencies.
 Jodi was then accepted into the Boise State Masters of Social Work program while she also worked as an adjunct professor for Boise State, the College of Western Idaho and the University of Phoenix.
 Jodi completed her internship at the Boise VA Medical Center where she worked with homeless veterans to assist them in finding housing.